-Begin at the picturesque harbour of Tarbert and follow the A83 surfaced road south alongside West Loch Tarbert past Kennacraig Ferry Terminal and on to Clachan.
-It is possible to take a ferry to Islay as an optional two night break, as described in the "Customise My Walk" section on this page.
+Begin at the picturesque harbour of Tarbert and head north-east out towards Tarbert Castle.
+The route rises to give good views over Loch Fyne.
+Continue on a forest track and descend to the small village of Skipness, then follow a minor road south to the ferry terminal and Claonaig.
+Alternatively, it is possible to arrange a transfer to Kennacraig Ferry Terminal and take a ferry to Islay as an optional two night break, as described in the "Customise My Walk" section on this page.

 The Way from Clachan begins with some road walking along the coastline, providing great views across the water to Jura, Islay and Gigha with some fine beaches to enjoy en route.
 Depending on your arrival time into Tayinloan it is possible to include a ferry crossing over to Gigha for a short visit.
 Alternatively it is possible to extend your walking trip by adding an additional overnight on Gigha, returning to Kintyre the following day, as described in the "Customise My Walk" section on this page.

 Start with a lovely coastal section from Tayinloan and then climb through open countryside and forestry to Deucheran Hill where there is a wind farm.
 The second half of the section descends to the open glen at Brackley before ascending another forested hill to emerge with coastal views over Arran and then make your way down to Carradale.